 - An official transcript of the student's coursework must be furnished directly by the institution where the coursework was completed before any application for transfer credits can be accepted. - Ancora High School may request additional information such as course descriptions or syllabi if there is a question on the comparability of course content to the course(s) in which the student will enroll.
-The student is responsible for providing any requested additional information. - Credits must have been earned for courses offered at U.S. Department of Education recognized, accredited high schools, public schools, charter schools, and qualified home schools. - A grade of "C" or higher must be earned in each course completed to be eligible for transfer. - Credits will be evaluated on a course-by-course basis. - The student is awarded course credit from a previous high school.
-Only courses with letter grade of "C" or higher will transfer.
-Transfer credit will be indicated in a Transfer Credit term with the associated grade for the course that is being transferred to Ancora High School.
+The student is responsible for providing any requested additional information. - Credits must have been earned for courses offered at U.S. Department of Education recognized, accredited high schools, public schools, charter schools, and qualified home schools. - A grade of "D" or higher must be earned in each course completed to be eligible for transfer. - Credits will be evaluated on a course-by-course basis. - Evaluated and approved transfer credits will be recorded on the student's academic transcript under the term "Transfer from Previous HS." - Ancora High School must receive transcripts from all previous institutions before the student' 30th day of enrollment (i.e. during the "Provisional Period") or will have their enrollment canceled.